General

 How fast will the internet be?

-Residential and Business service plans will be offered at the minimum speed of 50 Megabits per second (Mbps) download and 10 Mbps upload, which is sufficient for streaming 4K video and web browsing on at least two devices per household.
-Higher speed plans will be offered up to 1 Gigabit per second download and upload.
+Residential service plans will be offered at the minimum speed of 50 Megabits bi-directional per second (Mbps).
+This is sufficient for streaming 4K video and web browsing on at least two devices per household.
+Higher speed plans will be offered overtime.

 Will the internet service be reliable?

 For the Phase 1 network, internet service will be reliable unless there is a cut to the fibre-optic cable.
 In that case, service would go down for locations beyond the cut in the direction to the west of Aroland until the damage can be repaired.
 Fibre cuts can be remotely detected within seconds using state-of-the-are software being purchased.
 Fibre and spare equipment items are being purchased to allow restoration to proceed as quickly as repair crews can come on site.
-In a future phase, a second route will be constructed from Nibinamik to Wunnumin Lake to allow for a second, geographically diverse route to the interconnection point with the global Internet at Toronto.
-When this route is complete, expected network uptime will be 99.99%.
-An internet outage could still occur if there are two fiber cuts in two locations on the network at the same time, however the likelihood of that happening is very small.
+In the future, when facilities are available, we plan to have a second geographically diverse route in Northwestern Ontario.
+An network outage could still occur if there are two simultaneous sources of failure occurring on the network at the same time.

 How secure will the internet service be?